Dumbbell Floor Press: How To Exercise Guide (Video Demonstration), Benefits, Muscles Worked, Mistakes, and Alternative Exercises

 Now that you’re settled into your position, bend your knees so that your legs make a triangle shape with the ground then follow these steps:

 - Breathe in and lower your elbows, all while keeping them near your side.
-The motion needs to be slowed and controlled, and your elbows need to touch the ground.
+The motion needs to be slowed and controlled, and make sure your elbows touch the floor.

-Don’t forget to rotate your wrists while pushing the dumbbells toward the ceiling.
+Don’t forget to rotate your wrists while pushing the weights upwards toward the ceiling.